 "Skating is the most important function in the game of hockey.
 Cathy has mastered the fundamentals of using edges, maximizing stride and using proper technique.
 She has proved time and again that her acumen for teaching will better prepare youths for the challenges of hockey.

-- ROY SOMMER, Head Coach, San Jose Barracuda
+- ROY SOMMER, Head Coach, San Diego Gulls

 “It’s been great to take Development to a higher level with Cathy Andrade’s teaching and develop specific off-ice and on-ice training programs to help NHL players improve the skill of skating.
 Your off-ice training should compliment what you do on the ice in the areas of speed, strength, balance, conditioning and coordination.
 Cathy provides the players that I work with in the off-season with specific drills that improve weaknesses and strength in single leg positions.”

-- MIKE POTENZA, Director of San Jose Sharks Strengthening & Conditioning Coach
+- MIKE POTENZA, Golden State Warriors Strength coach & former Director of San Jose Sharks Strengthening & Conditioning Coach

 “In my opinion, it is a critical aspect of hockey to be strong on your skates and ‘heads up’ at all times to help prevent or lessen injuries.”